Santa Fe Opera: Programming and organizational philosophy

 From the beginning, certain characteristics of what was to become a typical season emerged.
 It runs annually from late June or the beginning of July to the third week of August, with five operas presented in rotating repertory.

 Generally, from the time of Crosby's inception of the company, two popular operas opened the season.
 An American (or world) premiere was generally in the program and these included works commissioned by the company.
 A lifelong lover of the operas of Richard Strauss, Crosby regularly scheduled one and presented many American premieres of the composer’s work, an example being the 1964 U.S. premiere of the 1938 Daphne.
 Finally, the fifth opera was often a rarely performed work.
 The same philosophy continues to the present day.
 For modern works, US premiere productions of contemporary operas include Thomas Adès' The Tempest (2006), Tan Dun's Tea: A Mirror of Soul, Kaija Saariaho's Adriana Mater, the July 2009 world premiere of The Letter by composer Paul Moravec and librettist Terry Teachout, and the first full production of Lewis Spratlan's Life Is a Dream in July 2010.
-World premieres have included Theodore Morrison's Oscar (2013), Jennifer Higdon's Cold Mountain (2015)., and Mason Bates' and Mark Campbell's The (R)evolution of Steve Jobs (2017), and also M. Butterfly (2022) a re-envisioned and socially updated telling of Madama Butterfly.
-In a recent 2018 world premiere, Doctor Atomic was presented.
-The opera tells the story of the day before the atomic bomb was tested at the Trinity Site just a couple hundred miles south of Santa Fe and the man who helped to create it, J. Robert Oppenheimer.
-Their most recent world premiere was Gregory Spear' and Tracy K. Smith's "The Righteous," which explores the tension between genuine faith and the fraught world of politics in the 1980s.
-The story centered on a preacher named David and his rise through the political sphere.
-They are also scheduled this summer to premiere another opera in America called "Lili Elbe" in 2026.
+World premieres have included Theodore Morrison's Oscar (2013), Jennifer Higdon's Cold Mountain (2015), Mason Bates and Mark Campbell's The (R)evolution of Steve Jobs (2017), and M. Butterfly (2022), an adaptation of the play of the same name.
+Other contemporary operas presented at Santa Fe Opera have included Doctor Atomic.
+Their most recent world premiere was Gregory Spears and Tracy K. Smith's The Righteous, during the 2024 season.

-Santa Fe Opera House declared it would open its 2021 season in July.
-This post-pandemic decision led them to introduce a new position: Covid Compliance and Safety Manager.
-With a lead from Mike VanAartsen, the Santa Fe Opera began to build protocol surrounding the pandemic, working towards their upcoming season.
-Their COVID-safe protocols book pulls from VanAartsen's experience with OSHA, federal COVID and Emergency regulations, and suggestions from the AGMA (American Guild of Musical Artists).
-Pushing to maintain their audience and keep appealing to the younger generations, simulcasts of the dress rehearsals and shows were broadcast outside as a drive-in theater.
-In the 2021 season, Santa Fe Opera put on four productions and returned to five the following year.
+During the COVID-19 pandemic, the company introduced the new position of Covid Compliance and Safety Manager.
+Along with development of protocols for staff to function within the premises, the company presented simulcasts of the dress rehearsals and shows were broadcast outside as a drive-in theater.
+In the 2021 season, Santa Fe Opera gave four productions and returned to five the following year.